-The objectives of Kinnevik's remuneration guidelines are to offer competitive compensation to attract, motivate and retain key employees.
+The objective of Kinnevik's remuneration guidelines is to offer competitive compensation to attract, motivate and retain key employees.
 The aim is to create incentives for the Senior Executives to execute strategic plans and deliver excellent operating results and to align their incentives with the interests of the shareholders.
-The intention is that all Senior Executives shall have a significant long-term shareholding in the company.
+Furthermore, it is intended that all Senior Executives shall have a significant long-term shareholding in Kinnevik.

-The remuneration for the Senior Executives shall consist of an annual fixed salary, short-term variable remuneration paid in cash (”STI”), the possibility to participate in long-term share or cash-based incentive plans (“LTI”), pension and other customary benefits.
-Kinnevik regularly carries out a remuneration benchmarking exercise to ensure that it is aware of the relevant benchmarks for key positions.
+The remuneration for the Senior Executives shall consist of an annual fixed salary, STI, LTI, pension and other customary benefits.
+Kinnevik regularly carries out a remuneration benchmarking exercise to ensure that the Company is aware of the relevant benchmarks for key positions.

-- The Senior Executives are offered defined contribution pension solutions, with premiums amounting to a maximum of 30 percent of the fixed salary, these premiums are paid to insurance companies.
-Senior Executives that are non-Swedish residents may be offered, if it is approved by the Board, cash-based pension solutions corresponding to the premiums that otherwise would have been paid to insurance companies.
+· The Senior Executives are offered defined contribution pension solutions, with premiums amounting to a maximum of 30 percent of the fixed salary.
+These premiums shall be paid to insurance companies; however Senior Executives that are non-Swedish residents may, if approved by the Board, instead be offered cash-based pension solutions corresponding to the premiums that otherwise would have been paid to insurance companies.

-· In the event notice of termination of employment is served by the company, the Chief Executive Officer is entitled to salary for a period of a maximum of 18 months and the other Senior Executives are entitled to salary for a period of a maximum of 12 months.
+· In the event notice of termination of employment is served by Kinnevik, the Chief Executive Officer is entitled to salary for a period of a maximum of 18 months and the other Senior Executives are entitled to salary for a period of a maximum of 12 months.

-Board Members, elected at General Meetings, may in certain cases receive a fee for services performed within their respective areas of expertise, outside of their Board duties.
-Compensation for these services shall be paid at market terms and be approved by the Board.
+Board members, elected at General Meetings, may in certain cases receive compensation for services performed within their respective areas of expertise, outside of their Board duties.
+Compensation for these services shall be paid on market terms and be approved by the Board.